zng-ui/zng/TODO/Optimizations.md

   - Investigate why the space/clip ids are generated in the client side.
     - Its so you can push items to parent spaces out-of-order, like position absolute?

+* Optimize using the icon example with fully loaded icons.
+  - Display list building is slow.
+  - Webrender rendering is very slow!, Firefox is much better, are we missing on some culling in Firefox code?

 # Webrender frame update

 * Very slow frame update for large text?
 Do a scroll-to-end in the example to see.

+# Layout

+* Add property for selecting the "sample" child in panels that need to measure.

 # Image Render